GeorgiosKyrio/mcmc-agnfit/README.md

 **Integration in the python script**
-Write for example the following in your python script :
+Write for example the following in your python script(again we have the Mdotedd as the physical constraint for the accretion rate) :

 ```
 from mcmc_agnfit import MCMCAGNFit